 - How to get a featured snippet

 - How to optimise for featured snippets

 - How to steal a featured snippet

-Featured snippets can appear in three main forms:
+Featured snippets can appear in the following ways:

 - A paragraph-formatted answer to satisfy the searcher’s query